 Power-up the EVM board and click the Detect Chain tool button.
-The tool detects the DLPC900 in JTAG chain and shows two DLPC900s.
-Now click on one of the DLPC900 to select it.
-On the EVM notice the Red/Green LEDs light up (D6/D7 or D8/D9) to confirm which DLPC900 is currently selected.
+The tool detects the DLPC900 in JTAG chain.
+On the EVM notice the Red/Green LEDs (D5 & D6) light up to confirm the DLPC900 is currently connected.

 Click the Flash Info button and confirm the correct flash part is detected by the tool.
 Using the Flash Erase button select the first sector(s) (to cover first 128 kilobytes) and erase these sector(s).